 Depreciation is calculated under the straight-line method to write off the depreciable amount of the assets over their estimated useful lives.
 Depreciation of an asset does not cease when the asset becomes idle or is retired from active use unless the asset is fully depreciated.
 The principal annual rates used for this purpose are between three and five years.
-Computer equipment is written off over 3 years.
+Computer equipment is written off over 3 years, office equipment is written off over 5 years and furniture and fittings are written off over 5 years.